MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 | **iOS**  | &#x2705; | &#x2705; | &#x2705; | &#x2705; | &#x2705;<sup>2</sup> |
 | **Android**  | &#x2705; | &#x2705;<sup>1</sup> | &#10060; | N/A | &#x2705;<sup>2</sup> |

-<sup>1</sup>Sign-in with passkey in Microsoft Authenticator is not supported in this scenario yet.
+<sup>1</sup>Sign-in with passkey in Microsoft Authenticator isn't supported in this scenario yet.

 <sup>2</sup>Requires an authentication broker to be installed on the user's device.
 Some Microsoft apps support passkey authentication without an authentication broker.
-See [Native application support](#native-application-support) for more.
+For more information, see [Native application support](#native-application-support).

 ## Considerations for each platform

 ### Windows
 - The best passkey sign-in experience is on Windows 11 version 22H2 or later.
-- Sign-in with security key requires one of the following:
+- Sign-in with security key requires one of the following items:
   - Windows 10 version 1903 or later
   - Chromium-based Microsoft Edge
   - Chrome 76 or later